A lower bound on the spectrum of unimodular networks: Introduction

 Sharing a common universal cover is a form of spatial homogeneity for graphs.
 Indeed, if two finite graphs have a common universal cover then they also have a common finite cover \cite{Leigh}.
-This implies, for instance, that both graphs have the same spectral radius, average degree, and even the same degree distribution.
+This implies, for instance, that both graphs have the same spectral radius, average degree, and also the same degree distribution.
 In order to prove Alon-Boppana type bounds it is necessary to have some form of spatial homogeneity.
-For example, if the complete graph on $n$-vertices is glued to a path of length $n$ at a common vertex then the average degree of the resulting graph is at least $n/2$ while all but the largest eigenvalues have absolute value at most 2.
-We replace the condition of having a common universal cover with a stochastic form of spatial homogeneity that requires that the graphs look homogenous around most vertices.
+As an example, if the complete graph on $n$-vertices is glued to a path of length $n$ at a common vertex then the average degree of the resulting graph is at least $n/2$ while all but the largest eigenvalues have absolute value at most 2.

-The stochastic spatial homogeneity that we consider uses the notions of \textbf{unimodular networks} and \textbf{local weak convergence} of graphs.
-Roughly speaking, a unimodular network is a random rooted graph, possibly infinite, that is homogeneous in the sense that shifting the root to its neighbour does not change the distribution of the graph; Section \ref{sec:unimodular} provides the definition.
+We consider a stochastic form of spatial homogeneity whereby graphs look homogenous around most vertices.
+This is the notion of \emph{unimodular networks}.
+Roughly speaking, a unimodular network is a random rooted graph, possibly infinite, that is homogeneous in the sense that shifting the root to its neighbour does not change the distribution; Section \ref{sec:unimodular} contains the definition.
 Finite connected graphs with a uniform random choice of root are unimodular.
-Unimodular networks encompass a large class of graphs that arise in combinatorics and probability theory.
-See \cite{AL} for a thorough discussion and references.
+Several examples and a rather thorough discussion about unimodular networks may also be found in \cite{AL} and references therein.

-Under natural assumptions we show that the spectral radius of a unimodular network is at least $2\sqrt{d_{\mathrm{av}}-1}$, where $d_{\mathrm{av}}$ is the expected degree of the root.
-We prove a similar lower bound for the spectral radius of its simple random walk.
-Using the notion of local weak convergence of unimodular networks we then prove that a convergent sequence of bounded degree unimodular networks have uniformly positive mass near the spectral radius of the limiting network's universal cover.
-This provides an analogue of Greenberg's Theorem for unimodular networks.
+Under natural assumptions, we prove the spectral radius of a unimodular network is at least $2\sqrt{d_{\mathrm{av}}-1}$, where $d_{\mathrm{av}}$ is the expected degree of the root.
+A similar lower bound is proved for the spectral radius of its simple random walk, which seems to be new even for large finite graphs.
+As a consequence of these bounds one finds an analogue of Serre's theorem for the adjacency and Markov operators of unimodular networks.